Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: classical -matrices and 3D (quantum) gravity

-(even for non-zero $\Lambda$, since it is not the Riemannian curvature of $\Sigma$).
+(even for non-zero cosmological constant $\Lambda$, since this is not the Riemannian curvature of $\Sigma$).
 It follows that the action (\ref{grav.2}) describes a theory of flat connections on a two-dimensional manifold (Riemann surface) $\Sigma$.
-The punctures on a Riemann surface are interpreted as point particles, each labeled by its mass and spin.
+Punctures on the Riemann surface are interpreted as point particles, each labeled by its mass and spin.
 If such punctures are present, the right hand side of (\ref{grav.4}) becomes the sum of delta functions at the positions of particles, each one multiplied by a gauge algebra element parametrized by the particle's mass and spin.
-Another way to introduce (topological) degrees of freedom is via the nontrivial topology of a Riemann surface, with some number of handles, which do not modify (\ref{grav.4}) but imply additional continuity conditions on $A$ (see \cite{Matschull:1997du} and \cite{Meusburger:2003ta,Meusburger:2003hc,Meusburger:2006pe,Meusburger:2008dc} for details).
+Another way to introduce (topological) degrees of freedom in the theory is via nontrivial topology of the Riemann surface, with some number of handles, which do not modify (\ref{grav.4}) but imply additional continuity conditions on $A$ (see \cite{Matschull:1997du} and \cite{Meusburger:2003ta,Meusburger:2003hc,Meusburger:2006pe,Meusburger:2008dc} for details).

-In order to quantize such a theory we need to know its Poisson (or symplectic) structure.
+In order to quantize such a theory, we need to know the Poisson (or symplectic) structure of its phase space.
 The symplectic structure can be derived from \eqref{grav.2} and has the form